Seeds of Peace: Leadership

 John Wallach, the founder of the organization, also served as its president until his death in 2002.
 He was succeeded by former State Department official Aaron David Miller, who left the job early in 2006.
-Later, Janet Wallach, wife of John Wallach, was named president emeritus and Steven Flanders served for a time as the executive officer in charge.
-Starting in the spring of 2007, Nicolla Hewitt served briefly as President, until her departure in 2008.
+Later, Janet Wallach, wife of John Wallach, was named president emeritus, and Steven Flanders served for a time as the executive officer in charge.
+Starting in the spring of 2007, Nicolla Hewitt served briefly as president, until her departure in 2008.
 Leslie Adelson Lewin served as director from the fall of 2009 to 2019.
 In 2020, the organization announced Fr.
-Josh Thomas as its new Executive Director.
+Josh Thomas as its new executive director.

 Offices

-The organization's U.S. headquarters is located in New York City.
+The organization's U.S. headquarters are located in New York City.
 Seeds of Peace has also opened central offices in Jerusalem and smaller offices in Amman, Cairo, Gaza, Kabul, Lahore, Mumbai, Otisfield, Ramallah, and Tel Aviv as of 2010.
-With the support of Seeds of Peace staff, and growing networks of older "Seeds," Delegation Leaders and parents, the young graduates of the Camp continue activities across borders and within their own communities.
-Programs for older Seeds—people in their 20s—are expanding as the organization meets the needs of Seeds moving through new phases of life.
+Programs for people in their 20s are expanding.